regensa18/AdvProg2018/tutorial-5/README.md

 so many folder, but what you need to observe is `reports/tests/test/index.html`.
 That file will show you your Code Coverage.
 1. You can use Code Coverage Tool inside Intellij IDEA.
-To do this, you only need to right click folder `test` and Click `Run 'All Tests' with Coverage`. (**Warning: There's a chance that Code Coverage shown in this step is different with runnin manually in command line.
+To do this, you only need to right click folder `test` and Click `Run 'All Tests' with Coverage`. (**Warning: there is a chance that Code Coverage shown in this step is different with running manually in command line.
 Use the 1st step as the main Code Coverage in case there are a differences.**)

 **Reminder: You don't need to delete the available implementation.
 Just create a new Class